What to expect when you work with a KAPHP member.

 Costume and props

-In theatre, the audience is usually a considerable distance from the performer and creative license is encouraged in costuming and props.
+In theater, the audience is usually a considerable distance from the performer and creative license is encouraged in costuming and props.
 Professional historical performers, on the other hand, know that their audiences are likely to be toe-to-toe with them after the performance, if not during it.
 Therefore, they invest time and money in getting clothing and props that are as accurate as possible.
 They are able to graciously explain any anachronisms (i.e. the use of a weave that would have been unavailable at the time or a globe that displays boundaries not extant at the time).

 You should be able to request from the historical performer you hire a list of resources (a bibliography and/or study guide) that reflects both the best scholarly thinking and materials that would be interesting to the general public.
 Professional historical performers are lifelong learners who enjoy sharing their resources with others.